servant of humanity

 Articles

-Before I started my journey as a creator on social media, I was also writing new articles about web design and how to become a better designer for one Medium publication, UX Collective.
-The publication has over 450,000 followers.
-Below, you can find all the articles I wrote for them.
+Before diving into my social media journey, I also contributed articles on web design and how to become a better designer for the popular Medium publication, UX Collective, which has over 450,000 followers.
+Below, you'll find a collection of all the articles I have written:

 How to design: accessible search bar